Analytical Study on the Exposedness of Potential Positions for External Human-Machine Interfaces: Experiment Setup

-During setup, each \textit{Camera Position} has a total of ten possible positions that it may cycle through on the sidewalk (Fig. \ref{fig:simulation_diagram}(a,b,c,d)(A to J), Fig. \ref{fig:all_vehicle_setups}(a to p)(A to J)).

-For the simulations in this paper, camera positions were chosen based on four possible vehicle facings, minimizing cases where the pedestrian would not be able to see the front of the vehicle: \begin{itemize} \item If the \textit{Target Vehicle} is going southwards, \textit{Data Captures} will only happen towards the East, Northeast, and North (Fig. \ref{fig:all_vehicle_setups} (a, e, i, m)). \item If the \textit{Target Vehicle} is coming out of the left alleyway, going eastwards, \textit{Data Captures} will only happen towards the North, Northeast, South, and Southeast (Fig. \ref{fig:all_vehicle_setups} (b, f, j, n)). \item If the \textit{Target Vehicle} is going northwards, \textit{Data Captures} will only happen towards the East, Southeast, and South (Fig. \ref{fig:all_vehicle_setups} (c, g, k, o)). \item If the \textit{Target Vehicle} is coming out of the right alleyway, going westwards, \textit{Data Captures} will only happen towards the North, Northeast, South, and Southeast (Fig. \ref{fig:all_vehicle_setups} (d, g, l, p)). \end{itemize}
+Each \textit{Camera Position} has a total of ten possible positions on the sidewalk that it may cycle through (Fig. \ref{fig:all_vehicle_setups}(a to p)(A to J)).
+The user may chose which ones to use for a \textit{Simulation Run}, as well as the direction the camera may face at said location.
+For the simulations in this paper, camera positions were chosen based on four possible vehicle facings, minimizing cases where the pedestrian would not be able to see the front of the vehicle: \begin{itemize} \item If the \textit{Target Vehicle} is going southwards, \textit{Data Captures} will only happen towards the east, north-east, and north directions (Fig. \ref{fig:all_vehicle_setups} (a, e, i, m), Fig. \ref{fig:camera_directions}(1,2,3)). \item If the \textit{Target Vehicle} is coming out of the left alleyway, going eastwards, \textit{Data Captures} will only be made in the north, north-east, south, and south-east directions (Fig. \ref{fig:all_vehicle_setups} (b, f, j, n), Fig. \ref{fig:camera_directions}(2,3,7,8)). \item If the \textit{Target Vehicle} is going northwards, \textit{Data Captures} will only be made in the east, south-east, and south directions (Fig. \ref{fig:all_vehicle_setups} (c, g, k, o), Fig. \ref{fig:camera_directions}(1,7,8)). \item If the \textit{Target Vehicle} is coming out of the right alleyway, going westwards, \textit{Data Captures} will only happen towards the north, north-east, south, and south-east (Fig. \ref{fig:all_vehicle_setups} (d, g, l, p), Fig. \ref{fig:camera_directions}(2,3,7,8)). \end{itemize}